microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/README.md

 ### Topology-Aware Resource Guarantee

-A key feature that differentiates HiveD from a traditional multi-tenant scheduler is that HiveD can provide resource guarantee to each VC, not only in terms of quantity, a numeric value, but also in terms of **[topology](example/feature/README.md#VC-Safety)**.
+The killer feature that distinguishes HiveD is that it provides resource guarantee to each VC, not only in terms of quantity, a numeric value, but also in terms of **[topology](example/feature/README.md#VC-Safety)**, a key requirement of GPU-based training jobs.
 For example, a traditional scheduler guarantees that a VC can use 8 GPUs.
 However, it does not know the topology of these 8 GPUs.
 It is possible that an 8-GPU training job which has to run within a single node, cannot be allocated even if its VC still has 8 free GPUs.
 This is because these 8 free GPUs may belong to multiple nodes in the physical cluster.

-HiveD provides VCs with resource guarantees in terms of **cell**, a user-defined resource type that encodes both the quantity and the topology of the GPUs (among other specific hardware configurations, such as GPU type, networking).
+HiveD protects VCs' resources in terms of **cell**, a user-defined resource type that encodes both the quantity and the topology of the GPUs (among other specific hardware configurations, such as GPU type, networking).
 In the above example, a user can define a cell type of 8-GPU node, and the VC can be assigned one of such cell.
 Then, HiveD will ensure that *there is always one 8-GPU node available for the VC*, regardless of the other workloads in the cluster.

 HiveD allows flexible cell definitions and assignments.
-For example, users can define cells at multiple topology levels (e.g., PCI-e switch).
+For example, users can define cells at multiple topology levels (e.g., PCI-e switch) for fine-grained allocations.
 Users can also create different cell types for different GPU models (e.g., V100) or networking configuration (e.g.,InfiniBand domain) in a heterogeneous cluster.
-HiveD can then provide fine-grained resource guarantees with the cells.

 ### Gang Scheduling